kapsel-hq/kapsel/README.md

 # kapsel

-Kapsel is a webhook reliability service that guarantees at-least-once delivery with exponential backoff, circuit breakers, and cryptographically verifiable audit trails.
+Kapsel is a webhook reliability service foundation for building guaranteed at-least-once delivery systems.
+Currently provides webhook ingestion with idempotency, with delivery engine in active development.

 ## What are we building?

 Webhook failures are silent killers in distributed systems.
 Network timeouts, server errors, rate limits, and cascading failures during load spikes lead to lost data and poor user experience.
 Kapsel solves this by acting as a reliable intermediary that accepts webhooks and guarantees their delivery to destination endpoints.

-### Key Features
+### Current Features

-- **Guaranteed Delivery**: At-least-once delivery with configurable retry policies
+- **Webhook Ingestion**: HTTP endpoint with HMAC validation and persistence
-- **Idempotency**: Built-in deduplication prevents duplicate processing
+- **Idempotency**: Built-in deduplication with 24-hour window
+- **Strong Typing**: Type-safe domain models with compile-time guarantees
+- **Test Infrastructure**: Deterministic testing with time control
+- **Observability**: Structured logging with correlation IDs

+### In Development

+- **Delivery Engine**: Worker pool for reliable webhook delivery (partially complete)
-- **Circuit Breakers**: Per-endpoint failure isolation to prevent cascading failures
+- **Circuit Breakers**: Per-endpoint failure isolation (types defined, not integrated)
-- **Audit Trail**: Complete delivery tracking with TigerBeetle integration
-- **Observability**: Structured logging and distributed tracing
+- **Retry Logic**: Exponential backoff with jitter (planned)
+- **TigerBeetle Integration**: Cryptographic audit trail (planned)

 ## Quick Start